bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ### Cogranne method

 A [2018 paper by Rémi Cogranne](https://arxiv.org/abs/1802.00992) describes an alternative method for estimating JPEG quality.
 It claims to overcome some of the limitations of established methods, such as the ImageMagick heuristic.
 However, as it is only valid for a quality factor greater than 49, this also isn't ideally suited to my use case.

 ## Scripts and test data

-All scripts and test data that were used in this analysis are available from the [jpeg-quality-demo Github repository](https://github.com/KBNLresearch/jpeg-quality-demo).

-## Scripts and test data